 Your students will review excerpts from The Nation’s coverage of these strategies, then enumerate, compare, and assess those strategies.
-Teachers will have links to PDFs of every article cited in the document section.
+Teachers have links to PDFs of every article cited in the document section.

 Students work with this content to practice skills for the DBQ portion of the AP American History exam.
 The DBQ practice question to be answered is:

 Was the overall strategy of the Civil Rights Movement in the 1950s and early 1960s successful?
 Describe at least four tactics that civil rights leaders deployed during the period and evaluate their contributions to the movement’s effectiveness.

-PERIOD SUMMARY: In the years after World War II, African Americans’ battle for civil rights increasingly took center stage in American life.
-Highlights of that period included Brown vs. Board of Education (the unanimous 1954 decision by the U.S. Supreme Court that found ‘separate but equal’ schools were unconstitutional); boycotts of segregated buses in many cities, including Montgomery and Birmingham, Alabama; visits by trained volunteers (“freedom riders”) to southern states, challenging segregation in public places; the 1963 March on Washington for Jobs and Freedom (site of the “I have a dream” speech by Dr. Martin Luther King Jr.); Fannie Lou Hamer’s founding of the Freedom Democratic Party, which she represented at the 1964 Democratic National Convention, and the passage of important federal legislation, most notably the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+PERIOD SUMMARY: In the years after World War II, African-Americans’ battle for civil rights increasingly took center stage in American life.
+Highlights of that period include Brown v.
+Board of Education (the unanimous 1954 decision by the US Supreme Court that found “separate but equal” schools were unconstitutional); local boycotts of segregated buses in many cities, including Montgomery and Birmingham, Alabama; bus trips made by trained volunteers (“freedom riders”) to southern states, challenging segregation in public places; the 1963 March on Washington for Jobs and Freedom (site of the “I Have a Dream” speech by Dr. Martin Luther King Jr.); Fannie Lou Hamer’s founding of the Freedom Democratic Party, which she represented at the 1964 Democratic National Convention, and the passage of critical federal legislation, most notably the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

 ▪ Lesson objective and standards